pavel-voronin/motherf/README.md

 - Compile to WASM
 - Release as NPM package

+Please, try this language for 15 minutes and give me your feedback :raised_hands:

 ## Contributing

-We welcome contributions to the Motherf project.
+I welcome contributions to the Motherf project!

 If you are interested in contributing, you are welcome in discussions, issues, personal messages, wherever.

+Any help will be appreciated.